-NetApp turbocharges AI innovation with intelligent data infrastructure - CRN - India
+NetApp Turbocharges AI Innovation with Intelligent Data Infrastructure - CRN - India

 To support companies leveraging Gen AI to improve their operations and strategic decision-making, NetApp released updates to its intelligent data infrastructure capabilities including:

-· NetApp AIPod is NetApp’s AI-optimised converged infrastructure for organisations’ highest-priority AI projects, including training and inferencing.
-NetApp AIPod powered by NVIDIA DGX is now a certified NVIDIA DGX BasePOD solution using NVIDIA DGX H100 systems integrated with NetApp AFF C-Series affordable capacity flash systems to drive a new level of cost/performance while optimising rack space and sustainability.
+NetApp AIPod is NetApp’s AI-optimised converged infrastructure for organisations’ highest priority AI projects, including training and inferencing.
+NetApp AIPod powered by NVIDIA DGX is now a certified NVIDIA DGX BasePOD solutions using NVIDIA DGX H100 systems integrated with NetApp AFF C-Series affordable capacity flash systems to drive a new level of cost/performance while optimising rack space and sustainability.
 NetApp AIPod powered by NVIDIA DGX also continues to support NVIDIA DGX A100 systems.

 “Gen AI is catapulting Asia Pacific enterprises to the vanguard of the impending technological revolution.
 To empower organisations in navigating today’s complex IT environment, NetApp is providing an intelligent data infrastructure that breaks down silos, fosters agility, and tailors optimisation for AI applications,” stated Masahiro Waki, AI Business Lead for NetApp Asia Pacific.
 “Our pivotal partnerships with AI trailblazers such as NVIDIA also allow us to create sophisticated data pipelines for enterprises embarking on innovative AI ventures.”